3dgeo-heidelberg/etrainee/course/module2/02_temporal_information/02_temporal_information_exercise.md

 - Software
   - R and RStudio.
 You can access environment setup tutorial for the whole Module 2 here: [R environment setup tutorial](../../software/software_r_language.md).
 After following the setup guide you should have all the necessary packages installed.
 - Data
-  - Downloaded data provided in the [folder here](https://drive.google.com/drive/folders/1fw51ksXZv-uF7Xlq-hR8-_Mek9cg4tJX?usp=sharing).
+  - Downloaded data provided through [Zenodo](https://zenodo.org/record/8402925)

 Follow the suggested working environment setup in order for the provided relative paths to work properly.